 The answer to that is no, and we’ll explain why shortly.

-2015 Nissan Sentra transmission and engine
+2015 Nissan Sentra Transmission and Engine

 As in every Sentra, the transmission is bolted to a 1.8-litre four-cylinder engine that makes 130 hp and 128 lb-ft of torque.
-That’s on the low side for the compact class, but we’re not too fussed about that: one thing we’ll say about this transmission is that its six short, tightly-spaced gear ratios make the Sentra feel (a bit) sprightlier in city driving than its power figures suggest.
+That’s on the low side for the compact sedan class, but we’re not too fussed about that: one thing we’ll say about this transmission is that its six short, tightly-spaced gear ratios make the Sentra feel (a bit) sprightlier in city driving than its power figures suggest.
 On the flip side, that means there’s a lot of shifting to do as you move around town, from stoplight to stoplight; in highway driving, sixth gear spins the engine at close to 3,000 rpm at 100 km/h–a taller top gear would reduce engine noise for more refinement on long trips.

 A relatively svelte curb weight (at its 2013 introduction, this Sentra was actually lighter than the smaller, previous edition it replaced) means the Sentra feels tossable in turns, even if its handling is far from what we’d call fun.